Kubix20/FEUP-COMP/src/README.txt

 		b = [a];
 		b = a; <- sets all elements to a. b[0] = 2;
+		b.size = 5; <- error
 		...

-	Variables used in arithmetic expressions and comparisons must be numeric.
+	Variables used in arithmetic expressions and comparisons must be numeric (constants, function calls, integer variables, size or index access of arrays).

 	Ex:
 		a = 1;